bayertom/IHFL/readme.md

 1.5 Results of the clusterization

-The output facilities are stored into *.txt files.
+The output facilities are stored in *.txt files.

 File: *facil.txt